lesliefinlayson/Credit_Risk_Analysis/README.md

 <img width="393" alt="2021-10-16 (18)" src="https://user-images.githubusercontent.com/84471904/137604186-9d25a2c8-990c-4110-a71d-cb208d80234a.png">

-## Results
+## Summary

+Quick review of metrics considered:

-Balanced Accuracy:  metric used to evalualte how good a binary classifier is; especially useful when classes are imbalanced.
+Balanced Accuracy Score:  metric used to evaluate how good a binary classifier is.
+Informal definition:  fraction of predictions the model got right.

-The classification report is about key metrics in a classification problem.
+Imbalanced Classification Report: key metrics in a classification problem.

-You'll have precision, recall, f1-score and support for each class you're trying to find.
+      The precision will be "how many are correctly classified among that class"

       The recall means "how many of this class you find over the whole number of element of this class"

-The precision will be "how many are correctly classified among that class"

-The f1-score is the harmonic mean between precision & recall

-The support is the number of occurence of the given class in your dataset (so you have 37.5K of class 0 and 37.5K of class 1, which is a really well balanced dataset.
+The recall means "how many of this class you find over the whole number of element of this class"